wahlflo/eml_analyzer/README.md

 # emlAnalyzer
-A cli script to analyze an E-Mail in the eml format for viewing the header, extracting attachments etc.
+A CLI script to analyze an email in the EML format for viewing headers, extracting attachments, etc.

 ## Installation